fbpx

 Can non registered organizations receive funding?

-Lead Canadian and Southern organizations must be registered and listed in the organizational profiles.
+Canadian organizations must be registered.
 These organizations, acting as fiscal sponsors, can partner and share funding with Southern unregistered organizations.

 Can an organization be funded by ACTIF for multiple projects?

 No. Organizations will only be funded for one project at a time in order to support as many organizations as possible.
-If organizations submit multiple applications, as a lead organization or otherwise, they will only be awarded up to one project.
-They can apply to receive new funding once their project is finished.
+If organizations submit multiple applications, they will only be awarded up to one project.

 What will ACTIF fund?

-ACTIF will fund activities that contribute to one or more of the following intermediate outcomes.
+ACTIF will fund activities that contribute to one or more of the following intermediate outcomes or result areas.
 The list below is meant to be representative and inclusive of various LGBTQ2I organizations in Canada and in the Global South, as well as the diversity of strategies employed to advance the human rights of LGBTQ2I people.
-Organizations can adapt these outcomes to better respond to the priorities identified with their partners.

 Can ACTIF provide further guidance or support to my organization as we prepare to apply?

-During step 2, ACTIF will provide training, workshop space and support on results-based management tools, such as the theory of change, the formulation of results, indicators and risks.
-ACTIF staff can also answer questions for clarification and encourage you to ensure that your Organizational Profile and/or Proposal is as complete and clear as possible when submitted.
+ACTIF staff can answer questions for clarification and encourage you to ensure that your Organizational Profile and/or Proposal is as complete and clear as possible when submitted.

 The Organizational Profile requires two references.
 What kind of references are needed and why?

-In Step 1 (Organizational Profile), organizations are asked to provide contact information for two references familiar with the Southern lead partner(s).
+In Step 1 (Organizational Profile), each organization is asked to provide contact information for two references.
 References do not need to be from registered organizations.
 They may be from local LGBTQ2I organizations, regional organizations or donors who can speak to the credibility of the organization.

 What happens after Organizational Profiles are submitted?